FiratKiyak/NewReactionDiffusion/README.md

 of Alan Turing, and found that more complicated behaviour can be obtained with this extension.
 The visuals are more biological looking, and phenomenon like regeneration and phase transitions can be observed.

+Please see the videos.
+Project report is also present, but it does not talk about how this visuals are obtained, and it is a summary for previous related research.